Miami Reporters to Know: Top Tech Reporters

 Ashley Portero

-Portero covers everything from the growing tech and innovation scene, established companies expanding into Miami, entrepreneurs, and fundings impacting the region at the South Florida Business Journal and Miami Inno.
+Portero covers everything from the growing tech and innovation scene, established companies expanding into Miami, entrepreneurs, and funding impacting the region at the South Florida Business Journal and Miami Inno.
 I can always count on her expert grasp of the local tech scene to tell a story that speaks to a broad audience.

 Check out Portero's coverage on South Florida’s record-breaking venture capital funding featuring our client Florida Funders, here.